 .
 And DOI held a public integrity summit that brought together leading scholars and practitioners from Australia, Canada, South Africa, Tanzania, and the United States in a series of presentations and panels to discuss their work, latest research, and successes and challenges in the fight against public corruption.
 Click here to read more on the summit.

 DOI hosts Watchdog II Anti-Corruption Summit at the Tweed Courthouse.
 The two-day international Summit in New York City focuses on anti-corruption strategies.
 Leading scholars and practitioners from Australia, Canada, South Africa, Tanzania, and the United States are participating in a series of presentations and panels to discuss their work, the latest research, successes and challenges in the fight against public corruption, and various ways that academics and policy makers can work in tandem to root it out and prevent it.
-Read more about the conference
+Read more about the Anti-Corruption Summit

 DOI establishes the Center for the Advancement of Public Integrity (CAPI) at Columbia Law School, which will study corruption and accountability in government, keep current on municipal anti-corruption issues, and collect and provide information to the practitioner community.
-Read the related press release
+Read the related press release on the establishment of the Center for the Advancement of Public Integrity to study corruption and accountability in government

 Mayor Bill de Blasio nominates and the New York City Council confirms Mark G. Peters, former Chief of the Public Corruption Bureau and Deputy Chief of the Civil Rights Bureau with the New York State Attorney General's Office, to be DOI Commissioner who takes office on February 18, 2014.
 Read about Commissioner Peters